 - planning a course of action

-- Treatment, which usually only refers to disease-specific actions, not care.
+- Treatment usually only refers to disease-specific actions, not care.

 - Review (or similar word)